vijayaadhithya-murugan/rQueue/README.md

 ## How It Works

-1. Import tickets (CSV or plain text).
+1. Import tickets - CSV.

 2. Run categorization — keywords (like “bug”, “invoice”, “request”) map tickets to one of the five defined categories.